MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 }
 ```

-And, define each step as a separate method.
-You could also define the steps in-line using lambda expressions.
+In this sample, we define each step as a separate method.
+You can also define the steps in-line in the constructor using lambda expressions.

 ```csharp
 /// <summary>